-Heaney said people need a steady supply of calcium, vitamin D and other bone-building nutrients in milk early in life to lay a sturdy foundation.
-Depriving the body of these nutrients has the potential to impact bone health throughout the life-cycle.
-Additionally, low-fat and fat free milk is the top food source of vitamin D, which has been linked to a growing range of health benefits.
+Heaney said people need a steady supply of calcium, vitamin D, and other bone-building nutrients in milk early in life to lay a sturdy foundation.
+Depriving the body of these nutrients can impact bone health throughout the life cycle.
+Additionally, low-fat and fat-free milk is the top food source of vitamin D, which has been linked to a growing range of health benefits.

 African Americans have been found to have lower intakes of vitamin D, which is likely linked, in part, to their concerns about lactose intolerance.
 Yet, even if you have lactose intolerance - and fewer people likely have symptoms of this condition than previously believed - it's still important to find ways to incorporate milk and milk products into the diet.

 This is the same conclusion made by the National Medical Association (NMA), the nation's largest group of African American physicians.
 Dr. Wilma Wooten, president of the San Diego chapter of the National Medical Association, presented research on the ethnic prevalence of lactose intolerance to the panel.
-She said the NMA released its own policy statement that alerted African-Americans that they may be at risk for nutrient deficits as a result of under-consumption of dairy foods.
+She said the NMA released its policy statement alerted African-Americans that they may be at risk for nutrient deficits due to the under-consumption of dairy foods.

 Prevalence Estimates for Lactose Intolerance

-While the panel concluded that there's insufficient evidence to determine a true prevalence of the condition, one new study presented at the conference suggested the age-adjusted, self-reported prevalence may be as little as 12 percent of the U.S. population, on average.
-This recent data from a national sample of three ethnic groups indicated that 7.7 percent of European Americans, 10.1 percent of Hispanic Americans and 19.5 percent of African Americans currently consider themselves lactose intolerant.
+While the panel concluded that there's insufficient evidence to determine the true prevalence of the condition, one new study presented at the conference suggested the age-adjusted, self-reported prevalence may be as little as 12 percent of the U.S. population, on average.
+This recent data from a national sample of three ethnic groups indicated that 7.7 percent of European Americans, 10.1 percent of Hispanic Americans, and 19.5 percent of African Americans consider lactose intolerant.